Last reviewed on 3rd November 2023 by Martin Alexander (Mortgage Advisor)

 Experience in the hospitality sector

 Lenders carry out their assessments to establish the amount of risk involved with your loan.
-You can greatly minimise a lender’s concerns by having a great deal of experience with hotel businesses.
+You can significantly minimise a lender’s concerns by having a great deal of experience with hotel businesses.
 In contrast, having little experience will make it very difficult for you to get approved.

 Having qualifications such as degrees in hospitality or hotel management can also help your application.